kata198/indexedredis/README.md

 *REDIS_CONNECTION_PARAMS* - provides the arguments to pass into "redis.Redis", to construct a redis object.

 	 Example: {'host' : '192.168.1.1'}

+**Deprecated Fields:**

+*BINARY_FIELDS* - A list of strings containing the names of fields which will be stored directly as unencoded bytes.
+This is generally faster and more space-efficient than using BASE64\_FIELDS, and should be used for purely binary data.

+	Example: ['picture', 'mp3_data']

+!!Deprecated.
+Use IRRawField  or IRField(..., valueType=None) for binary data.

+*BASE64_FIELDS* - A list of strings containing the names of fields which will be automatically converted to/from base64 for storage.
+This is one way to store binary data, e.x. audio or pictures.

+	Example: ['picture', 'mp3_data']

+!!Deprecated.
+Use IRBase64Field for automatic to/from base64 conversion.
+You can combine this with IRCompressedField which may decrease storage requirements.

+Example:   IRFieldChain( 'myBase64Data', [ IRBase64Field(), IRCompressedField() ] )

 Advanced Fields